ImSimpy/Black-Ops-6-Codenames/Multiplayer/Operators.md

 > [!Tip]
 >
-> Click any Image, It will open up the relative Markdown file.
+> Click any Image, It will open up the related Markdown file.
 >